slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Visualize intial embeddings

-The embedding layer is a matrix, or lookup table, which represents each word in the vocabulary as embedding vectors (weights) in the dimension specified.
+The embedding layer is a lookup table, which represents each word as floating point values (weights) in the dimension specified.
 These weights are initialized randomly before training the model.
-The weights can be obtained from the model's layers as follows:
+The weights can be obtained as follows:

 ```python
 # embedding matrix (lookup table)